 Workshops will involve written exercises, please bring appropriate materials.

-Queens Building, level 1, 97 William St. Perth
+Queens Building, Level 1, 97 William St. Perth (Note: this venue is not heated).

 These workshops take place on Whadjuk Noongar land.
 WAPI acknowledges the traditional custodians of this land and extend our respect to Elders past, present and future.